drenglish/vue-match-media/README.md

 The goal is to support a simpler, more repeatable process of developing well partitioned, layout-aware UI code.
 Though if you insist on making things more interesting than that, we've got at least a few edge cases covered too.

+(There's also a [very unexciting fiddle](https://jsfiddle.net/drenglish/rywfxj0a/) you can look at if you want to see some MQ features in action.)

 ## How's it work?
 ### Install
 From NPM: